 During his graduate studies, he interned at Andropogon Associates and was the recipient of the Sussman Fellowship to study vegetation performance in bioretention systems.
 His research on vegetation performance served as a baseline for adapating maintenance strategies for urban bioretention systems in upstate New York.

 With an understanding of complex biological systems, Thomas serves to bridge conservation and design.
 At NBW, Thomas leads ecological research and monitoring efforts for conservation projects and high performance landscapes.
-Current projects include an ecological assessment and long-term monitoring plans at Spade Ranch, a 7,000-acre ranch in south Texas and biological inventorying at Mount Fair, a 900-acre property in Virginia’s Blue Ridge Mountains.
+Recent projects include an ecological assessment and long-term monitoring plans at Spade Ranch, a 7,000-acre ranch in Texas; biological inventorying at Cedar Mountain Reserve, a 900-acre property in Virginia’s Blue Ridge Mountains; and development of innovative and educational land management strategies at Circle Bar Ranch, a 2,800 acre property in southern Mississippi.